 Additional local program benefits may be offered within the program.
 Check with the program director or education coordinator for more information.

-Career Assistance for Spouses/Significant Others: Assistance with career/job search assistance through a network of community contacts and Residency board members.
+Career Assistance for Spouses/Significant Others: There may be assistance with career/job search assistance through a network of community contacts and Residency board members.

 Lab coats: 2 per incoming resident and 1 at the beginning of second year.

-Meals: Lunch is provided for residents at no cost during weekly Tuesday Conference at the Residency Clinic; Hospital meals are provided at no cost to residents while on inpatient rotations or working within the hospitals.
+Hospital meals: are provided at no cost to residents while on inpatient rotations or working within the hospitals.

 Post-Residency Job Placement Assistance: The UW Office of Rural Health provides residents with profiles of Wisconsin communities with practice opportunities for family physicians, and can also help you prepare for interviews.